Old Orchard Beach

 Sabbathday Lake Shaker Community

-Tours are offered a half-dozen times daily from Memorial Day through Columbus Day (in other words, mid-May through mid-October), providing a look at the grounds and several buildings, including the graceful 1794 meetinghouse.
+Tours are usually offered a half-dozen times daily from Memorial Day through Columbus Day (in other words, mid-May through mid-October), providing a look at the grounds and several buildings, including the graceful 1794 meetinghouse.
+They were suspended in 2020 and 2021, so check before heading out.
 Exhibits in the buildings showcase the famed furniture handcrafted by the Shakers and include antiques made by Shakers at other U.S. communes.
 You’ll learn plenty about the Shaker ideology, with its emphasis on simplicity, industry, and celibacy.
 The tours begin at 10:30am; last tour starts at 3:15pm.
 After your tour, browse the gift shop for Shaker herbs and teas.
 The tour lasts 1 hour and 15 minutes and costs $10 for adults, $2 for children ages 6–12; it’s free for children 5 and under.

 The village is about 45 minutes from Portland, on Route 26 near the attractive village of New Gloucester.
 From Portland, head northwest out Route 26 (Washington Avenue, reachable from I-295, U.S. Route 1, and Congress Street).
 Or, from southern Maine, take exit 63 from the Maine Turnpike; after exiting, follow signs into the center of downtown Gray and follow signs for Route 26 north and into the village.
 Don’t miss the farm stand, either, selling a wonderful array of dried herbs, flowers, and crafts farmed and crafted right on-site.